DrBlackRat/VRC-Picture-Loader/README.md

 https://youtu.be/UT2UuZSvE_4?si=PazJlEoGPF_c3gKy

 ## Setup:
 Take a look at the example scene!
+You can find it at the top of the Unity Window under `Tools > Picture Loader`.

 It showcases how all 3 ways can / need to be setup and makes it quite easy to understand.
 If you don't know what a setting does / needs just hover over it's name and a tooltip should appear.

 1. Manager Setup
 - Add the Picture Loader Prefab to your World (Choose between Light & Dark Mode)
+  - you can find these at the top of the Unity Window under `Tools > Picture Loader`
 - Add the Picture Donwloader script to all the Meshes or Raw Images you want to download pictures for
 - Provide a download URL for each Picture Downloader
 - Adjust the Settings depending on what you need